-The Fund is exposed to other price risk arising from changes in equity prices.
-The Fund mitigates this risk by holding a diversified portfolio and by selection of securities and other financial instruments within specified limits set by the Board of Directors of the Trustee.
+Common shares - listed Common shares - unliste Alternative investments Mutual funds - listed other price risk arising from changes in equity prices.
+The Fund mitigates this risk by ortfolio and by selection of securities and other financial instruments within specified of Directors of the Trustee.